eniblock/collaborate/doc/create-nft.md

 As you can see, the differences between digital passport for personal data and business dataset is:

 * With personal data:
-    * The data source owner needs to ask a user to consent to the **digital passport NFT** mint by calling `POST api/v1/digital-passport`.
+    * The datasource owner needs to ask a user to consent to the **digital passport NFT** mint by calling `POST api/v1/digital-passport`.
     * The user can consent by calling `POST /api/v1/digital-passport/multisig/{contract-id}`.
 This consent triggers the digital-passport NFT mint, representing a user asset.
 * With business dataset:
-    * No consent is required, the owner mint directly a **business dataset NFT** for each scope of the created data source.
+    * No consent is required, the owner mint directly a **business dataset NFT** for each scope of the created datasource.

-When a NFT is minted, it will contain metadata containing information about the data source it is associated to: the **NFT Catalog**.
+When a NFT is minted, it will contain metadata containing information about the datasource it is associated to: the **NFT Catalog**.

 ```mermaid